-- (1) "Audit Fees" consist of fees for professional services rendered for the audit of the Company's annual financial statements, review of the interim financial statements included in quarterly reports, and services that are normally provided by the Company's independent registered public accounting firm in connection with statutory and regulatory filings, including registration statements filed with the Securities and Exchange Commission. - (2) "Audit-Related Fees" consist of fees for services that are traditionally performed by the independent registered public accounting firm, including fees billed or accrued primarily for employee benefit plan audits and other attestation services. - (3) "Tax Fees" consist of fees for professional services rendered for tax compliance, tax advice and tax planning. - (4) "All Other Fees" consist of fees for those services not captured in the audit, audit-related and tax categories.
+(1) "Audit Fees" consist of fees for professional services rendered for the audit of the Company's annual financial statements (including, for fiscal 2022, the audit of internal control over financial reporting), review of the interim financial statements included in quarterly reports, and services that are normally provided by the Company's independent registered public accounting firm in connection with statutory and regulatory filings, including registration statements filed with the Securities and Exchange Commission.

+- (2) "Audit-Related Fees" consist of fees for services that are traditionally performed by the independent registered public accounting firm, including fees billed or accrued primarily for employee benefit plan audits and other attestation services. - (3) "Tax Fees" consist of fees for professional services rendered for tax compliance, tax advice and tax planning. - (4) "All Other Fees" consist of fees for those services not captured in the audit, audit-related and tax categories.
 The Company generally does not request such services from the independent auditors.